Apple’s new privacy page drives home its product security advantage

 A few new things make an appearance.
 Differential Privacy is now being applied to discovering bad actor websites that crash or memory hog, something we covered earlier this week, for instance.
 But mostly this is a payoff of all of the work Apple has done to integrate security and privacy deeply into its products.

-Yes, it’s a bit of a victory lap and a bit of a sales tool, but Apple also worked for it, so I’ll give this one to it.
+Yes, it’s a bit of a victory lap and a bit of a marketing tool — the page kicks off by positioning privacy as a fundamental human right — but Apple also worked for it, so I’ll give it this one.

 Face ID Security Detailed